 The resignations of Commissioner William Doyle at the start of this year and of Chairman Mario Cordero last May have left the FMC with three members instead of its full complement of five, and a Republican majority that has favored a light hand on regulation.

 Acting Chairman Michael Khouri will lead the FMC’s Jan.
-16-17 public hearings on a shipper-led petition for relief from demurrage and detention charges resulting from delays beyond a shipper’s control.
-Separately, Commissioner Rebecca Dye hopes to unveil a study soon on how to improve supply chain resilience and reliability.
+16 to 17 public hearings on a shipper-led petition for relief from demurrage and detention charges resulting from delays beyond a shipper’s control.
+Separately, Commissioner Rebecca Dye received unveiled a study soon on how to improve supply chain resilience and reliability.

 Khouri and Dye, both Republicans, have tended to favor a light hand with the commission’s regulatory approach, and have encouraged the industry to seek commercial solutions to problems.

 On the issue of demurrage and detention, Khouri has expressed skepticism about the commission’s ability to devise a uniform standard that meshes with the wide range of commercial terms and conditions in shipper-carrier service contracts and marine terminal tariffs.

 Dye’s supply chain initiative has sought industry ideas on information gathering and sharing and other ways to improve cargo flow.

 The petition on congestion-related fees and Dye’s report on supply chain improvements stem from a spike in port congestion that in 2014 led Cordero to declare port issues the commission’s top priority.